-List at the Ture Market Value
+List at the True Market Value

-Your listing/seller's agent will recommend a listing price, but it is ultimately your choice.
-It is highly recommended that you list your home at its market value.
-Many homeowners are tempted to list it higher - just in case someone will pay, to give room to negotiate, etc. But this approach can backfire.
+Your listing/seller's agent will recommend a listing price based on the data of similar properties selling in the area, but it is ultimately your choice.
+It is highly recommended that you list your home at its recommended market value.
+Many homeowners are tempted to list it higher - just in case someone will pay that amount, to give room to negotiate, etc. But this approach often backfires.
 Thanks to the internet, it is extremely easy for buyers to know more or less how much a home is worth and buyers will be hesitant to make an offer on an overpriced home.

-If you want to sell your home fast, sell it at a fair price and you could end up entertaining multiple bids.
-During or shortly after the listing consultation, you and the agent will finalize an agreed upon price and listing dates and then you are ready to sign the listing agreement.
+If you want to sell your home fast, sell it at a fair market price and you could end up entertaining multiple bids.
+During or shortly after the listing consultation, you and the agent will finalize an agreed upon price and listing date and then you are ready to sign the listing agreement.